-Although mushrooms grow during the summer, spring and autumn are the ideal season for harvesting mushrooms–those fun little fungi that have marvelous healing benefits for the body.
+Spring and autumn are the ideal seasons for harvesting mushrooms–those fun little fungi that have marvelous healing benefits for the body.
 It seems that no one knows for sure how many varieties of mushrooms exist in nature.
 Upwards of 10,000 varieties grow in North America alone, and it’s estimated that more that 60-75% of those are edible.
-Whatever the real number, mushrooms exist in abundance, and they dry quickly and well for storage, making them a food that should be a staple in the diet.
+Whatever the real number, mushrooms exist in abundance, and they dry quickly and well for storage.
+Likely mushrooms have saved many a family during the harsh months of winter, when dried mushrooms could be added the stew pot to make a simple, nourishing meal.
+Nearly every ancient culture have treasured mushrooms for longevity, strength and for treating a number of illnesses and making them deserving of having a place as staple in the diet.

 If you choose to use the bonito flakes--In medium stock pot, add in bonito flakes and simmer for 10 minutes.
 Strain out bonito flakes.
 I use a fine mesh strainer or large tea ball so I don't have to strain the whole pot.
 I'm cheating here and making a quick dashi.
 Remove from heat.

 In hot pot or stock pot add chicken, cabbage and tofu.
 Ladle in broth.
 Cover and bring to a boil over high heat.
 Reduce heat and simmer for 5 minutes.

 Layer in other ingredients

 Uncover pot and begin layering in mushrooms.
 Cover and simmer for another 5 minutes.
 We want a low, slow simmer that doesn't boil the ingredients apart.
 Uncover and add in spinach or kale and sprouts, cover and simmer for 2-3 minutes or just until spinach is bright.
 Garnish with a dash of cayenne unless you can find shichimi --a Japanese pepper.
 Enjoy at the table with friends